CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 ### Build core

-Clone the https://git.libreoffice.org/core repository and check out the distro/collabora/co-25.04 branch.
+Clone the https://gerrit.collaboraoffice.com/core repository.
+The default "main" branch is what is used for development

 The known good configuration is in `distro-configs/CODAWindows.conf`.
 Make sure that you include it in your `autogen.input`.
 You can tweak it as you like, for example: